The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s New Beginnings 1 (signed) is estimated to be worth between £5,500 and £8,500.
-This block print artwork, created in 2011, is a rare piece with an auction history of one sale on 23rd January 2019.
+Damien Hirst's New Beginnings 1 (signed) from 2011, a Block Print artwork, is estimated to be worth between £4,950 to £7,500.
+This is a rare artwork, with an auction history of one sale on 23rd January 2019.
+The average annual growth rate of this artwork is not available.
 The edition size of this artwork is limited to 55.

 Created with Highcharts 11.4.8© MyArtBroker